jonbell-lot23/pesos/chronicler.md

 **Removed manual sync buttons and added end state blog post.**
 Pruned the manual "Sync All Feeds" buttons from the dashboard to reinforce the automatic nature of backups.
 Added a new blog entry explaining how `end_state.md`, `todo.md`, and `chronicler.md` guide development and suggested renaming the chronicle for clarity.

+## 2025-06-11

+**Created new `/setup` wizard and updated navigation.**
+Implemented a basic multi-step setup flow with `/setup/username`, `/setup/feeds`, and `/setup/complete` pages.
+Added sidebar step navigation in a new layout and linked to the wizard from the menu.
+Marked related tasks complete in `todo.md`.